-Last year I had the summer squashes, the dark green Marrow Zucchini Hybrid and the Gold Rush Hybrid yellow courgette.
+Last year I had some summer squashes, the dark green Marrow Zucchini Hybrid; and the Gold Rush Hybrid yellow courgette.
 They were both with high yields.

 This year I wanted something different and I found a light green rounded zucchini.
 This summer squash is specially sweet and delicious; the fruits are cute; they look more like mini melons.

 If you are planning a garden with a small space gardening concept, growing summer squash is your best choice.
-You will enjoy not only the fruits but also the big bright yellow zucchini flowers everyday.
+You will enjoy not only the fruits but also the big bright yellow edible zucchini flowers (picture below) everyday.

 This green Zucchini is a upright bush plant, you can train her with strong supports.
-She stands on only less than a square foot ground.
+She can stand on less than a square foot ground.
 It makes sense for both vertical gardening and squarefoot gardening concepts.